ilanschnell/perfect-hash/README.rst

     $ pip install perfect-hash

-The code supports Python 2.7 and Python 3.5 or higher.
+The code supports Python 3.5 or higher.
-However, some of the examples do not support Python 2 anymore.

 Introduction